InvestingStocks

 Eagle eyed readers will have spotted one difference: The ongoing charge (OCF).
 The index fund is 0.06% compared to 0.09% for the ETF.

-Essentially, the only difference between the index fund and the ETF is cost.
+On the face of it, the only difference between the index fund and the ETF is cost.
 All other key characteristics shown in these Vanguard summaries are the same.

 And that’s because both the Vanguard FTSE 100 Index Unit Trust and the Vanguard FTSE 100 UCITS ETF are essentially the same thing.
 Both follow the FTSE100 index.
 Both have the same companies in the fund in the same amounts.
 Both have the same Risk Level and on and on.